smartcontractkit/crec-sdk/services/channels/README.md

 ### CreateChannel

-Creates a new channel in your organization.
-Channel names must be unique within the organization.
+Creates a new channel.
+Channel names must be unique.

 **Input Parameters:**

-- `Name`: The channel name (required, must be unique within the organization)
+- `Name`: The channel name (required, must be unique)

 **Returns:**